4Subsea/fourinsight-engineroom-utils-python/docs/basic_usage.rst

 Some of the core functionality provided by :mod:`fourinsight.engineroom.utils` relies on handlers that facilitate downloading and uploading of text content from a source.
-The source can be a local file, an Azure Storage Blob, or other any other suitable storage place.
+The source can be a local file, an Azure Storage Blob, or any other suitable storage place.
 Two handlers, the :class:`LocalFileHandler` and the :class:`AzureBlobHandler` are available out-of-the-box.
 Custom handlers are easily set up by inheriting from :class:`~fourinsight.engineroom.utils.core.BaseHandler`.